 People might find themselves wanting to figure out what’s going on inside the INFJ’s head and understand why they are so focused.
 While the INFJ stare can be confusing in some ways, it can also draw people in.

 Others may be intimidated by the INFJ stare or not know quite what to make of it.
 They might take it personally or worry that they have done something wrong.
-In fact, there are several misconceptions about the INFJ stare, so let’s segway into the next section.
+In fact, there are several misconceptions about the INFJ stare, so let’s move onto the next section.

 6 misconceptions about the INFJ stare